Misterkadrix/challenge-collecting-data/README.md

 <h2>Installation</h2>
 To be able to run the program, you must have a Python-supporting application on your device, like PyCharm or Visual Studio Code.
 Through these applications, provided that you have a Python interpreter, you can run the program in your Terminal or Shell.
+If you do have Python installed, you can also run it directly in your Terminal/Shell, by entering "python (name_project).py".

 <h2>Usage</h2>
 The program wil scrape the Immoweb website, collect the data and put them in a table (supported by